 If you currently work for a multinational company, it can be worth requesting an overseas transfer or secondment.
 Or, if your organisation has plans to establish a global footprint, consider putting your name forward to be part of an overseas team.
-A key advantages here is that the company will often arrange (and pay for) the necessary visas and work permits on your behalf.
+A key advantage here is that the company will often arrange (and pay for) the necessary visas and work permits on your behalf.

 Visit our various country websites to see the jobs currently available in other countries:

 - Robert Half China

 Working internationally is an experience that can see you develop both personally and professionally, and it is achievable.
 Just be sure to allow plenty of time to plan your trip, do lots of research – and take along an open mind.
 After all, you’ll be dealing with new companies, new cultures and new people.
 But that’s all part of the thrill of those who choose to work overseas and it can hold you in good stead when you’re ready to build on your career back in Australia.

 Are you looking to come to Australia?
 If you're returning home or have just decided that Australia is your next stop, visit our Working in Australia page for more information.